Eparchy of Raška and Prizren: Serbian Patriarchate of Peć

-In the time of Turkish conquests, in the middle of the 15th century, Serbian Orthodox Church suffered great devastation.
-Regions of Raška, Kosovo and Metohija finally fell under Turkish rule around 1455.
+In the time of Ottoman conquests, in mid-15th century, Serbian Patriarchate suffered great devastation.
+Regions of Raška, Kosovo, and Metohija finally fell under Ottoman rule around 1455.
 Serbian Patriarchate was renewed in 1557 by patriarch Makarije Sokolović.
-In that time (16th–17th century) on the territory of modern Eparchy there were: Patriarchal see in Peć and five eparchies: Raška, Prizren, Lipljan, Vučitrn and Hvosno. of All of the regional sees in Raška, Kosovo and Metohija remained under constant jurisdiction of Serbian Patriarchate until its abolition in 1766.

-During that time, two major events tragically impacted Orthodox Church in the region.
-In the time of Austro-Turkish war (1683–1699) relations between Muslims and Christians in European provinces of Ottoman Empire were radicalized.
-As a result of Turkish oppression, destruction of Churches and Monasteries and violence against non-Muslim civilian population, Serbian Christians and their church leaders headed by Serbian Patriarch Arsenije III sided with Austrians in 1689 and again in 1737 under Serbian Patriarch Arsenije IV.
-In the following punitive campaigns, Turkish forces conducted systematic atrocities against Christian population in Serbian regions, mainly in Metohija, Kosovo and Raška, resulting in Great Migrations of the Serbs.

-One of the consequences of devastation and depopulation in the regions of Kosovo and Metohija during Austro-Turkish wars was the reorganization of local Serbian eparchies.
-The old Eparchy of Lipljan (with Gračanica and Novo Brdo) was merged with the Eparchy of Prizren and they remained united to the present day.
+In that time (16th–17th century) on the territory of modern-day eparchy there were patriarchal see at the Patriarchate of Peć Monastery and five eparchies: Raška, Prizren, Lipljan, Vučitrn, and Hvosno.
+During that time, two major events tragically impacted Serbian Patriarchate in the region.
+In the time of Great Turkish War relations between Muslims and Christians in European provinces of Ottoman Empire were radicalized.
+As a result of Turkish oppression, destruction of churches and monasteries and violence against non-Muslim civilian population, Serbs and their religious leaders headed by Serbian Patriarch Arsenije III sided with Habsburgs in 1689 and again in 1737 under Serbian Patriarch Arsenije IV.
+In the following punitive campaigns, Ottoman forces conducted systematic atrocities against Christian population, mainly in Metohija, Kosovo, and Raška, resulting in Great Migrations of the Serbs.
+One of the consequences of devastation and depopulation during Austro-Turkish wars was the reorganization of local Serbian eparchies.
+The old Eparchy of Lipljan (with Gračanica and Novo Brdo) was merged with the Eparchy of Prizren, remaining united to this day.